 The register contains:

-- Date the notice was issued / served.
+- Date the notice was issued/served

-- Date the notice was complied with.
+- Date for compliance with the notice

 An appeal can be made to the Secretary of State, where planning permission has been refused, an application was granted with conditions considered inappropriate, or an application was not determined within the appropriate time.
 In Enforcement matters appeals can be submitted where an Enforcement Notice has been served due to an alleged breach of planning control.